DavidRandallPeters/UnrealEngine/UE4_022_3rdPerson-H_InputTorque.md

 > That's here measured in Newton centimetres.. a value of *1* or *-1* is stupidly small in relation to the mass of our sphere - nowhere near large enough to actually move it.

 > So we need to amplify that input.

->
+A LOT.

 - Drag off the **Axis Value** and add a **float*float** node.